-- Remove the kick plate (bottom panel) and position the power cord, so it can move freely.
+- Remove the kick plate (bottom panel) and position the power cord so that it can move freely.

 - Place a flat pan or a tower under the water supply line connection and disconnect the water supply line from the water inlet valve.

 - Remove the screws that secure the dishwasher in the cabinet.
-Then, pull it out.
+Then, pull the dishwasher out.

 - Lay the dishwasher on its back and disconnect the wires attached to the diverter motor.